LuckyG3000/lguc/README.md

 # Configuration

 Colors of almost all elements can be set to custom values.<br/>
-Font of digits can be either default (used by your HA dashboard) or Carlito, which is more resembling the font used on meter boxes.\
+Font of digits can be either default (used by your HA dashboard) or Carlito, which is more resembling the font used on meter boxes.<br/>
-This card supports visual configuration editor.\
+This card supports visual configuration editor.<br/>

 ![Visual Configuration Editor](https://github.com/LuckyG3000/old-style-utility-meter-card/blob/main/imgs/visual_config.png?raw=true)